• Access

 Alignment Drop Down Menu, cricut design space.

-After sizing your card, click on Shapes again and this time select the Option Score line.
-After clicking a dashed line will appear on the canvas.
+After clicking, a dashed line will appear on the canvas.
 This line means that you will be creating a fold – or score – instead of cutting.

-Note: select the the option center.
+Note: select the option “center.”

 Step 3 – Attach – Most important Step!